Historic District Commission

 Individual historic districts are located throughout the City of Jackson.
 Please reference the Jackson Historic District Listing from the Code of Ordinances to view these properties.

-If your property is listed in the Under the Oaks Historic District or as an individual district, apply to the HDC using the HDC Application for Permission (PDF).
+If your property is listed in the Under the Oaks Historic District or as an individual district, apply to the HDC using the Application to the Historic District Commission page.

 If your property is not listed in a historic district, proceed to your application: